Jparsec is now ported to Ruby, with a way lighter syntax than Java.

 The following is the ruby version of calculator:

 As simple as that!

 The above example utilizes the pre-built Expressions class to help building expression parser.
 Another example is for a simpler s-expression parser (in lisp syntax, "- (+ 1 (* 2 2)) (1)" sort of thing).
-As s-expression is way simpler to parse than expressions with infix operators, we will build the parser without using Expressions class:
+We will build this parser without help of Expressions as it is much simpler than infix syntax:

 The code is pretty self-explanatory.
 The only thing to note is that we had to manually skip whitespaces using the "ignore" function.
-(Whitespace skipping can be more elegant if we do a 2-phase parsing, where lexer takes care of them before grammar rule kicks in.
+(Such whitespace skipping can be made more elegant if we do a 2-phase parsing, where lexer takes care of them before grammar rule kicks in.
 Such use is demonstrated in detail in the test code.)

 rparsec can be downloaded at http://rubyforge.org/frs/?group_id=2326

 API document is available online